 Estate planning, just like many other aspects of your life, can be very complex.
 In general, estate planning is putting down in writing how you plan to handle your property after you die.
-It is also documenting how you intend your loved ones to make important financial and medical decisions on your behalf if you cannot make them for yourself.
+It also documents how you intend your loved ones to make important financial and medical decisions on your behalf if you cannot make them for yourself.
 This includes making arrangements with your doctors and health insurance companies to provide coverage for the care of your dependents upon your death.

 This article covers some of the most important tips that could apply to married couples regarding estate planning.